 As always, if you have any question about Cloud Backup or any other IT issue you are experience , feel free to reach out to our team and we would be happy to help.

-It’s not surprising that tech companies based in the United States are favorite targets of cyber hackers and unknowingly become breeding grounds for nefarious activities that include global terrorism.
+It’s not surprising that IT security is a major concern for tech companies based in the United States, as they are favorite targets of cyber hackers and can unknowingly become breeding grounds for nefarious activities that include global terrorism.
 These activities focus on American tech companies because they provide the infrastructure necessary for extremist groups around the world to thrive and prosper, while they tread closely on the edge of free speech that is valued and protected by the First Amendment to the U.S. Constitution.